Robert O. Young: Kim Tinkham

 In 2007, Kim Tinkham, diagnosed with stage three breast cancer, adopted Young's protocols, promoting them on her own website and on The Oprah Winfrey Show.
 She claimed to be "cancer free by all medical terms" in 2008, but died of cancer in 2010.

 Claims about vaccines

-In 2020, at a meeting of the conspiracy theory group, the International Tribunal for Natural Justice, Young made a speech that included comments about Bill Gates and vaccines ("For the purpose of sterilization and population control, there’s too many people on the planet we need to get rid of.
+In 2020, at a meeting of the conspiracy theory group International Tribunal for Natural Justice, Young made a speech that included comments about Bill Gates and vaccines ("For the purpose of sterilization and population control, there’s too many people on the planet we need to get rid of.
 In the words of Bill Gates, at least three billion people need to die”; international health agencies are "using chemical warfare against all of us.") that went viral on social media, which were dismissed as false by numerous factcheck organizations.